-Woodrow Wilson was the two-term 28th president of the United States, serving from 1913 to 1921.
+Wilson was the 28th president of the United States, serving two terms from 1913 to 1921.
 Wilson was nominated as the Democratic presidential candidate on the New Freedom platform in 1912, opposing Republican incumbent William Howard Taft.
-However Theodore Roosevelt, Taft's predecessor, was disgruntled with his performance as president and launched a third party run.
+However, Theodore Roosevelt, Taft's predecessor, was disgruntled with his performance as president and launched a third-party run.
 This split the Republican vote, ensuring Wilson's win.
 He was inaugurated on March 4, 1913.

 The new president entered the White House just as the women’s suffrage movement was gaining full steam.
 Though Wilson was initially “lukewarm” towards a women’s right to vote, historians generally agree that his views of suffrage evolved and he eventually supported the cause.